AyoAyomide/firestore_goose/README.md

 # firestore_goose

 The firestore_goose is library for working with firestore. it makes it easy to work with firestore.<br>
-it built on top of [firsbase-admin](https://www.npmjs.com/package/firebase-admin)
+it built on top of [firsbase-admin](https://www.npmjs.com/package/firebase-admin).
+You still need to understand the basics of firestore to use this library it main purpose is to make it easy using firestore

 ## Prerequisite